How do I integrate Bocada Cloud with HaloPSA for ticketing?

 13. In the Agent to log in as field, select a user that has permission to view and create tickets.

 14. Now, click the Permissions tab at the top of the screen.
-Check the following two checkboxes: read:tickets and edit:tickets
+Check the following three checkboxes: read:tickets, edit:tickets and read:customers

 After you verified that the connection between Bocada Cloud and HaloPSA is working, create a trigger to automatically generate an incident when a backup job or data collection fails.

-• Trigger Name - create a name for this ticket trigger which will display in Bocada Cloud associated with the connection to your HaloPSA instance.
-You can create multiple triggers for the same HaloPSA connection; therefore, enter a name that will describe the type of trigger you are setting up (e.g. Backup job failure tickets).
+2 - Trigger Name - create a name for this ticket trigger which will display in the Bocada Cloud UI.
+You can create multiple triggers for the same HaloPSA integration; therefore, enter a name that will describe the type of trigger you are setting up (e.g. "All backup job failures" or "<Customer name> backup job failures").

-• Parameters: Organizations - select the Organization(s) this ticket trigger will be set up for which identifies the list of connections to backup applications to choose from.
+3 - Parameters: Organizations - select the Organization(s) this trigger will be set up for:

-• Parameters: Connections - choose whether the ticket trigger will apply to all or only specific connections to your backup applications.
+4 - Parameters: Connections - choose whether the ticket trigger will apply to all or only specific connections to your backup applications.
+(Selecting "all" is recommended).

-• Trigger: Type - select whether this ticket trigger will be generated based on a Data Collection Failure or a Backup Job failure.
+5 - Trigger: Type - select whether this ticket trigger will be generated based on a Bocada Cloud Data Collection Failure or a Backup Job failure.

-• Note: you can set up multiple ticket triggers for a single connection to HaloPSA.
-Once you create a trigger for one type of failure, you can add another trigger for a different type of failure.
+a.
+Note: you can set up multiple ticket triggers for a single integration with HaloPSA.
+Once you create a trigger for one type of failure, you can add another trigger for a different type of failure, and/or for a different organization (customer).

 • Save the trigger - click the Save button to save the ticket trigger.
-You will need to save it before you can create a test ticket.
+YOU WILL NEED TO SAVE IT BEFORE CREATING A TEST TICKET.
 Once saved, the trigger will appear on the Administration > Ticketing Integrations > List page, under the HaloPSA connection.
 Click the down arrow to display the list of ticket triggers as in the screen shot below.

 • Create Test Ticket - once you have saved the ticket trigger, you can test it to make sure it's functioning correctly.
 Edit the trigger by clicking the pencil icon (as seen in the first screen shot below).
 Then click the Create Test Ticket button at the bottom of the panel to check that the integration and ticket creation process is successful (second screen shot below).